 Dr Wayne Smith has been involved in emergency medicine and prehospital care since the early seventies.
 He has had the opportunity to direct two university Emergency Departments (McGill, Sherbrooke) as well as the Emergency Medical Services in the Eastern Townships.
 He was a contributor to two provincial reform reports in prehospital care (the Frechette and Ouellet Reports) and has been involved with the Jacques de Champlain Foundation since 2014.

 As someone who is passionate about cultures and foreign languages, law and inspiring causes, Diana began her professional life in Europe and had the chance to work for several international organizations.
 Her professional career in Canada has allowed her to become familiar with civil law and common law, and develop expertise in commercial law, corporate law, international law and commercial litigation.

 Olivier is an entrepreneur and the cofounder of eXolnet, a software engineering firm.
 Holder of an MBA, he is a software engineer and a sailing enthusiast.
 He has been indirectly involved with the Foundation through his company since 2012.

 Born with a congenital heart disease, Jean-Philippe was victim of a cardiac arrest while he was playing hockey with friends in December 2017, at the young age of 37 years.
 His friend Éric reacted quickly and was able to save his life by using skills acquired in a first-aid course and thanks to the availability of an AED in the school where they had been playing.
 Today, this father of 3 young children benefits from excellent health and actively advocates for increased availability of defibrillators in public locations.
-This is why he accepted with joy to become ambassador of the Jacques de Champlain Foundation.
+This is why he accepted with joy to become ambassador and board director of the Jacques de Champlain Foundation.
 In his professional life, Jean-Philippe has been a TV researcher for almost 20 years.